davis-berlind/davis-berlind.github.io/_posts/2020-06-20-yield-curve.md

 For better or worse, covering changes to the shape of the US Treasury *yield curve* has become a persistent feature of economics journalism.
-The [Shiny](https://shiny.posit.co/) app below three dimensional visualizations of the yield curve over time.
+The [Shiny](https://shiny.posit.co/) app gives a simple way to visualize the evolution of the curve over time.

 <iframe src="https://davis-berlind.shinyapps.io/treasury-yield/" width="100%" height="725"></iframe><br/>

-Before diving into the concept of [yield](https://www.investopedia.com/terms/y/yield.asp), we need to understand a few things about [bonds](https://www.investopedia.com/terms/b/bond.asp).
 When the US government wants to borrow money, the [Treasury](https://en.wikipedia.org/wiki/United_States_Department_of_the_Treasury) issues debt.
 This debt may take the form of a Treasury Bill, Note, or Bond depending on its [term to maturity](https://www.investopedia.com/terms/t/termtomaturity.asp), i.e. the length of